Contactless Events: 6 Ways Events Can Make a Comeback With Contactless Solutions

 Technology has enabled organizers to provide delegates with touch screens, event apps, and sensor beacons to amplify the experience of events.
 Switching to contactless technologies for events can help enhance this experience further without compromising on safety.

-As a result, organizers have switched to virtual reality, contactless registration and attendance, wayfinding, and even streaming of events by using technologies such as QR Codes, NFC, and beacons in conjunction with other technologies for safe operations.
+As a result, organizers have switched to virtual reality, contactless registration and attendance, wayfinding, and even streaming of events by using technologies such as QR Codes, NFC, and beacons in conjunction with streaming services and other technologies for safe operations.

 The pandemic has forced many events to either cancel or postpone.
 These changes affect businesses significantly, especially marketing and budgeting plans.
 However, contingency plans can help mitigate the impact of these disruptions, according to Gartner.